South Mt, Pawtuckaway State Park NH

 Parking at the Tower Road trailhead will fit only two vehicles but there should be more parking opportunities in either direction.
 Further north there's Tower Road lot, or the other way there's roadside parking along Reservation Road.
 Please obey posted signs of course, as parking rules may have changed.

-Mountain Trail & South Mtn Loop 4★
+PURPLE Mountain Trail & South Mt Loop

 The mostly flat route along Mountain Trail from the south end of Pawtuckaway State Park is fairly easy going, with one stream crossing and welcome rock and root free sections that are sometimes even soft and carpeted with pine needles.
 Lush green mosses and ferns color your route as you remain in woodland throughout.
 Watch for the massive glacial erratic boulders along your journey.
-There is no parking at the south end of Mountain Trail, so you'll need to leave your vehicles at the visitor center - a right-turn just before the ranger kiosk.
-Unfortunately you'll need to pound pavement to Mountain Trail, but at least it's only a third of a mile.

 Typical conditions on the Loop Trail and Mountain Trails.